 If your horse puts his head up as you’re trotting, softly close your legs against his sides and apply rein pressure.
 When he lowers his head, loosen the reins and relax your legs.
 As soon as your horse lowers his head, loosen your reins.
 If your horse speeds up too much, pull back abruptly to stop.
 Wait for a count of three then start practice again.

 Practice your slow-down cues and your constant turns at the walk and trot.
 Just as your horse once associated the arena with speed, he’ll learn to associate your loose reins and knuckles on his neck with a time to be slow and calm.
 Make your cues clear and consistent and you’ll soon have a horse that can tune in to you and go at the pace you choose.
+All these tips will help a rider and their horse not goo too fast when there’s not a speed event.

 This article originally appeared in the March/April 2018 issue of Young Rider magazine.
 Click here to subscribe!